kirannavale/Portfolio-Projects/Healthcare Dashboard/readme.md

 # Insights/Conclusion :
 ---
-The average length of stay in hospitals (ALOS) is often used as an indicator of efficiency.
-All other things being equal, a shorter stay will reduce the cost per discharge and shift care from inpatient to less expensive post-acute settings.
-The ALOS refers to the average number of days that patients spend in hospital.
-It is generally measured by dividing the total number of days stayed by all inpatients during a year by the number of admissions or discharges.
-Day cases are excluded.
-The indicator is presented both for all acute care cases and for childbirth without complications.
+The healthcare dashboard includes the Average Length of Stay (ALOS) as a vital indicator of hospital efficiency.
+ALOS represents the average days patients spend in the hospital and can help reduce costs per discharge while improving patient satisfaction.
+By tracking ALOS in real-time, healthcare professionals can make data-driven decisions for better patient outcomes and resource utilization.

 ---